-Ever since man learned to fly, space travel, in the popular imagination, has been depicted as something mystically removed from life on earth — a realm of soaring gliding majesty, free of the friction that weighs us all down.
-But in “First Man,” Damien Chazelle’s turbulently spectacular and enthralling drama about Neil Armstrong and his journey through the NASA space program of the 1960s, there’s nothing tranquil or reassuring about riding in a dirty cramped rocket ship surrounded by buttons and dials.
-It’s closer to being trapped in some ominous purgatory of explosive dread.
+Space travel, in the popular imagination, has always been depicted as something mystically removed from life on earth — a realm of gliding majesty, free of the friction that weighs us all down.
+But in “First Man,” Damien Chazelle’s turbulently spectacular and enthralling drama about Neil Armstrong and his journey through the space program of the 1960s, there’s nothing tranquil or reassuring about riding in a dirty cramped rocket ship surrounded by buttons and dials.
+It’s closer to being trapped in some purgatory of explosive dread.

 When Armstrong (Ryan Gosling), his body wedged into the claustrophobic compartment of a Gemini space capsule, takes off, the craft he’s on shakes so violently it feels like it’s going to burst apart.
-It’s not just that the ride is more rough-and-tumble — more starkly terrifying — than anything we’ve seen in a drama of space flight before.
-It’s that the jittery, combustible energy on display is essentially industrial.
-What we think of as the magic of “technology” is really about Armstrong being strapped into a machine that’s built to tear a hole in the fabric of what’s possible.
+It’s not just that the ride is more rough-and-tumble, and more starkly terrifying, than anything we’ve seen in a drama of space flight before.
+It’s that the jittery energy on display is essentially industrial.
+Armstrong has been strapped into a machine that’s built to tear a hole in the fabric of what’s possible.
 That’s why the thrust of the ride is so violent.
 The capsule shakes because it’s a force of entropy.
 It stands for the world as we know it coming apart.

 |Ryan Gosling’s 10 Best Films

-The fact that space travel, viewed from the inside, could look and feel so much more abrasive and hazardous than we might ever have thought is part of the raw dramatic power of “First Man.”
-Yet what ultimately gets to you about the movie, and makes it as haunting an experience as it is gripping, is that the quivery peril of being aboard a rocket ship incarnates something indelible about what the space program was about: not just a “new frontier,” but a culture’s way of defying death.
+The fact that space travel, viewed from the inside, could look and feel so much more abrasive and hazardous than we might ever have thought is part of the raw power of “First Man.”
+Yet what finally gets to you about the movie, and makes it a haunting experience, is that the quivery peril of being aboard a rocket ship incarnates something indelible about what the space program was about: not just a “new frontier,” but a culture’s way of defying death.
 The movie captures that death was always part of it.
 The steep risk factor, the sheer number of pilots and astronauts who lost their lives, the scary macabre thrust of the voyages — it was all a dream poised on the edge of an abyss.
 “First Man” bears the same relation to the space dramas that have come before it that “Saving Private Ryan” did to previous war films.
-The movie redefines what space travel is — the way it lives inside our imaginations — by capturing, for the first time, what the stakes really were.
+The movie redefines what space travel is, the way it lives inside our imaginations, by capturing what the stakes really were.

 Armstrong, as Gosling plays him, is a stoic but inwardly troubled figure who becomes a tersely triumphant warrior in orbit.
-NASA needs pilots with a background in engineering, and Armstrong is a superior engineer — which, at moments, proves instrumental to his survival.
+NASA needs pilots with a background in engineering, and Armstrong is a superior engineer, which at times provea instrumental to his survival in space.
 “First Man” demonstrates that the astronauts, in case anyone doubted it, were much more than “Spam in a can.”
 They truly had to pilot.
 The movie follows Armstrong from the dawn of the ’60s, when he and his wife, Jan (Claire Foy), are desperately fighting to save their little daughter from succumbing to cancer.
 They lose the battle, leaving them with their son (before long, they have another boy), but the death of that child shadows Armstrong.
 It’s a reminder that loss is built into what he’s doing.

-No wonder Armstrong’s wife is a nervous wreck.
-Claire Foy plays Jan as someone who just wants a “normal” life, but now wears a mask of woe.
-As the movie goes on, Foy’s performance grows in antsy chain-smoking force, and we realize that Jan’s burden isn’t only her fear.
-It’s that it’s her job to feel the emotions her husband buries.
+It’s no wonder that Armstrong’s wife is a nervous wreck.
+Claire Foy plays Jan as someone who just wants a “normal” life but is leading it behind a mask of frozen woe.
+As the film goes on, Foy’s performance grows in antsy, chain-smoking force, and we realize that Jan’s burden isn’t only her fear.
+It’s that it’s her job to feel all the emotions her husband buries.
 She knows how much NASA is making this up as it goes along (“You’re a bunch of guys making models out of balsa wood!
-You don’t have anything under control!”)
-As for Armstrong and his astronaut cronies, they may be famous, yet they’re a million miles from the public, from the reporters who pester them at press conferences, from the Congressional leaders who are tired of funding them.
+You don’t have anything under control!”).
+Armstrong and his astronaut cronies may be famous, but they’re a million miles from the public, from the reporters who pester them at press conferences, from the Congressional leaders who are tired of funding them.
 They’re in their own private bunker of frayed-nerve space dreams.
-By the time the moon mission arrives, Armstrong’s awareness of what could happen to him up there is so vivid that it has all but cut him off.
-Before he leaves home, Jan yells at him to sit down with their kids and tell them that he might not come back.

-Oddly, the moon landing itself finds its drama in the eerie matter-of-factness with which Chazelle stages it.
-Here’s one event that’s already fixed, in our mind’s eye, as the greatest sci-fi movie reality ever made, so “First Man” plays it neutral and deadpan, showing us the moon through the capsule window as a death zone of luminous rubble, then reveling in the texture of the sand, in the spooky remoteness of Armstrong gazing down at his boot as he takes that first step.
+Throughout the film, Chazelle finds ways to come at his subject from unconventional and even playful angles.
+At one point, he throws in the Gil Scott-Heron poem “Whitey On the Moon,” to capture the degree to which not everyone in the late ’60s was on board with the space program.
+As for the lunar landing itself, that cosmic pageant finds its drama in the ironic matter-of-factness with which Chazelle stages it.
+Here’s one event that’s already fixed, in our mind’s eye, as the greatest sci-fi movie reality ever made, so “First Man” plays it neutral and deadpan, showing us the moon through the capsule window as a death zone of luminous rubble, then reveling in the texture of the powdery surface, the spooky remoteness of Armstrong gazing down at his boot as he takes that first step.
 It’s a staggering victory with a hidden hint of the surreal, maybe even the insane.
-It makes Neil Armstrong a hero, but he needs to get back to reality.
+It makes Neil Armstrong an American hero, but he needs to get back to reality.

-“First Man” isn’t just timed for awards season.
-Its release is set to lead into the 50th anniversary of Armstrong’s moon walk, and for audiences it should prove a cathartic experience to revisit the spirit of what America once did, and what America used to be.
-After seeing “First Man,” it’s doubtful you’ll think about space flight, or Armstrong’s historic walk, in quite the same way.
-You’ll know more deeply how it happened, what it meant and what it was, and why its mystery — more than ever — still lingers.
+“First Man” isn’t merely timed for awards season.
+It’s set to lead into the 50th anniversary of Armstrong’s moon walk, and for moviegoers it should prove a cathartic experience to revisit the spirit of what America once did, and what America once was.
+After seeing “First Man,” it’s doubtful that you’ll ever think about space flight, or Armstrong’s historic walk, in quite the same way.
+You’ll know more deeply how it happened, what it meant and what it was, and why its mystery, more than ever, still lingers.